 - Representation of the core partners on the South Central WorkForce Council.
 Core partners have the opportunity to provide input and participate in the decision-making process of the SC WorkForce Council in designating the physical sites of workforce centers in the local area. - The South Central Operations Committee.
 The Operations Committee meets monthly and is made up of the core partners of the workforce center.
 The managers ensure that communication, services, and processes are consistent in the three physical locations.
-The managers develop a cost
+The managers develop a cost allocation plan to identify how each partner will contribute to the infrastructure costs of each workforce center.

-- allocation plan to identify how each partner will contribute to the infrastructure costs of each workforce center. - Reception and Resource Area Certification Program: This training program ensures that each physical location has consistent and quality customer service. - Technology.
-Coordination and connectivity also occurs through technology, including shared data systems and communication through websites and email networks. - 3.
-Describe the strategies to ensure proper connectivity and coordination among the service providers within the local workforce development area.
+- Reception and Resource Area Certification Program: This training program ensures that each physical location has consistent and quality customer service. - Technology.
+Coordination and connectivity also occurs through technology, including shared data systems and communication through websites and email networks. - A One-Stop Operator RFP was issued and the consortium of core partners was selected to provide One-Stop Operator services.
+A One-Stop Operator agreement was entered into delineating the responsibilities and duties of the One-Stop Operator, including connectivity and coordination among the physical sites.

-Strategies to ensure connectivity and coordination among the service providers within our workforce development area include:
+3. Describe the strategies to ensure proper connectivity and coordination among the service providers within the local workforce development area.

-- As in the connectivity of the physical sites, the SC Operations Committee is key to connectivity and coordination among the service providers.
-The Operations Committee is charged with the day-to-day operations of the workforce center, safety plans, review outcomes and customer feedback, implement continuous improvement strategies, develop cost allocation plan to identify how each partner will contribute to the staffing of reception and resource room, and other shared costs of the partners. - Managers and/or staff of each of the partners participate on SC WorkForce Council committees including the SC Career Pathways Partnership, Workforce Development Committee and Youth Council.
-Participation on these committees ensures partner input into planning, implementation and coordination of services for the local workforce development area. - Each workforce center conducts staff meetings to ensure communication across the partners in the individual workforce centers. - Professional development through the South Central Training Team.
+Strategies to ensure connectivity and coordination among the service providers within our workforce development area include: As in the connectivity of the physical sites, the SC Operations Committee is key to connectivity and coordination among the service providers.
+The Operations Committee is charged with the day-to-day operations of the workforce center, safety plans, review outcomes and customer feedback, implement continuous improvement strategies, develop cost allocation plan to identify how each partner will contribute to the staffing of reception and resource room, and other shared costs of the partners.
+Managers and/or staff of each of the partners participate on SC WorkForce Council committees including the SC Career Pathways Partnership, Workforce Development Committee and Youth Council.
+Participation on these committees ensures partner input into planning, implementation and coordination of services for the local workforce development area.
+Each workforce center conducts staff meetings to ensure communication across the partners in the individual workforce centers.
+Professional development through the South Central Training Team.
 The training team is made of staff from each of the partners and addresses professional development needs that are shared across the partnership.
-In addition, the team focuses on building relationships across the partners. - The South Central Continuous Improvement Team.
+In addition, the team focuses on building relationships across the partners.
+The South Central Continuous Improvement Team.
 This team is made of staff from each of the partners and focuses on the continuous improvement of services at the three workforce centers.
 The team conducts customer surveys to obtain feedback from workforce center customers, conducts quality assessments of services, and implements continuous improvement strategies.
-In addition, the team has developed a web-page to improve communication across the partnership. - An email communication network that was set-up to send information, announcements, job leads, training opportunities, minutes, events, etc. out to all staff of each the partners. - 4.
-Describe other strategies that will be used to maximize services and access to services, such as non-traditional hours or using partner facilities.
+In addition, the team has developed a web-page to improve communication across the partnership. • An email communication network that was set-up to send information, announcements, job leads, training opportunities, minutes, events, etc. out to all staff of each the partners.
+A One-Stop Operator RFP was issued and the consortium of core partners was selected to provide One-Stop Operator services.
+A One-Stop Operator agreement was entered into delineating the responsibilities and duties of the One-Stop Operator, including connectivity and coordination among the service providers.

+4. Describe other strategies that will be used to maximize services and access to services, such as non-traditional hours or using partner facilities.